nktice/AMD-AI/SallyAIRiddle.md

 Qwen-Qwen2.5-14B-Instruct-1M - [ pass ]
 "Sally has 1 sister.
 Since there are 5 children in total—3 boys and 2 girls—and Sally is one of them, that leaves 1 other girl who is her sister."

+Qwen-Qwen2.5-Coder-32B-Instruct - [ pass ]
+"Sally has one sister, since she is one of the two girls among the five children."

 TheBloke_Amber-GPTQ - [pass]